What happens if you shift without a clutch?

 Read more

-What does an engine coil do?
+What fuel does an IC engine use?

 Read more